hdmetor/WikiCrawler/README.md

   - start page
   - length

-* speed improvements: hash the pages for a quicker search
+* keep track of the ordering of the crawl

+* define a method that crawls all the links of the start page, up do a fixed depth